Hi! My name is Raul.

 I was born in California.
 Both my parents are from Mexico.
 I have two younger sisters whom I love very much.
 When I was four years old we all moved to Mexico as missionaries.
 First we went to a small town in the state of Michoacan and we lived there for three years.
 Then we moved to the city of Cuernavaca, in the state of Morelos, and we lived there for 5 years.
 When I was 12 my family moved to Northwest Arkansas, and I have lived here ever since, except for that one year and a half in which I lived in Liechtenstein.

 As long as I can remember my family has traveled a whole bunch.
-My dad traveled a bunch because he wanted to share the good news of Jesus, but along the way we would also take detours and go have fun as a family.
+My dad traveled a bunch to share the Good News of Jesus Christ, but along the way we would also take detours and go have fun as a family.
 Well, my sisters and I caught the bug and now we go to as many places as we can as often as we can.
 Traveling offers perspective like nothing else can.
-Many of the stories in this blog will be related to travel and also to the relationships I have built with the people in my life.
+Many of the stories in this blog will be related to travel and also to the relationships I have built while traveling.

 All of my life, Jesus Christ has been the anchor.
 He is my water, the thing I need the most to live, my light, so that I can see with clarity, my solid ground where I can stand when things are uncertain.
 He has always been present.
 He walks with me and I get to walk with him.
 His consistency in my life creates trust, and trust creates hope.
 Knowing Jesus brings me hope.